ron-at-ddi/git-practice/README.md

 - git checkout: check out branch (update HEAD and apply changes to working directory)
 - git merge: Merge changes from different branches

+## Merge

+# Merging means to bring the changes from one branch into another